KiraCore/liquidity-program/LIP_5/contracts/README.md

 For now, we are uploading to github for NFT images and metadata.
 We can consider about IPFS for this.

 ### Testing

+##### Add NFT Card Information

+With a deployer account, we can add the following information to each NFT. (call `KiraNFT`'s `addCard` function.)
+- how many instances are available
+- how many Crystals are needed to buy one instance
+##### Get NFTs

+There are two ways to get NFTs.

+- With a deployer account, we can mint NFTs to any accounts for testing purpose.
+- We can use KexFarm.
+To do this, we can send the MockKex tokens to a testing user and then farm Crystals from MockKEX.
+After getting some Crystals, we can buy NFTs.
+##### Add pools (ERC1155 vs ERC20 pair) to NFTStaking

+To be able to stake KiraNFT to get MockKex tokens, we need to add pools to each KiraNFT.
+Currently we have 6 NFT, so need to add 6 pools to NFTStaking.

+Check `NFTStaking`'s `addPool` function in the above.